stackbit-projects/silvestru-site-f4da8/services.md

           2 copy revisions are included free of charge in the initial proposal.
           My only condition is that we both agree on the final version.
-If you tweak the copy without me knowing, I can't be held accountable for the lack of results.
+If you tweak the copy without discussing, I can't be held accountable for the lack of results.
         content_align: left
         actions: []